smeisler/fsub_extractor/README.md

   -h, --help            show this help message and exit --subject sub-XXX     Subject name.
 This must match the subject name in the FreeSurfer folder.
   --tract /PATH/TO/TRACT.trk|.tck
                         Path to original tract file (.tck or .trk).
 Should be in DWI space.
+Must either specify this or choose '--generate'.
+  --generate            Generate an FSuB instead of extracting it from a tract file.
+Must either
+                        specify this or input a file for '--tract'.
   --tract-name TRACT_NAME, --tract_name TRACT_NAME
                         Label for tract used in file names.
 Should not contain spaces.
 E.g., 'LeftAF' or 'wholebrain'.
 Default is 'tract'.
   --roi1 /PATH/TO/ROI1.mgz|.label|.gii|.nii.gz
-                        First ROI file (.mgz, .label, .gii, or .nii.gz).
+                        Path to first ROI file (.mgz, .label, .gii, or .nii.gz).
 File should be binary (1 in ROI, 0 elsewhere).
   --roi1-name ROI1_NAME, --roi1_name ROI1_NAME
                         Label for ROI1 outputs.
 Default is roi1 --roi2 /PATH/TO/ROI2.mgz|.label|.gii|.nii.gz
-                        Second ROI file (.mgz, .label, .gii, or .nii.gz).
+                        Path to second ROI file (.mgz, .label, .gii, or .nii.gz).
 If specified, program will find streamlines connecting ROI1 and ROI2.
 File should be binary (1 in ROI, 0 elsewhere).
   --roi2-name ROI2_NAME, --roi2_name ROI2_NAME
                         Label for ROI2 outputs.
+Default is roi2 --hemi {lh|rh|lh,rh|rh,lh}
+                        FreeSurfer hemisphere name(s) corresponding to locations of the ROIs, separated by a comma (no spaces) if different for two ROIs (e.g 'lh,rh').
+Required unless --skip-roi-proj is specified.
-Default is roi2 --fs-dir /PATH/TO/FreeSurfer/SUBJECTSDIR/, --fs_dir /PATH/TO/FreeSurfer/SUBJECTSDIR/
+  --fs-dir /PATH/TO/FreeSurfer/SUBJECTSDIR/, --fs_dir /PATH/TO/FreeSurfer/SUBJECTSDIR/
                         Path to FreeSurfer subjects directory.
 It should have a folder in it with your subject name.
 Required unless --skip-roi-proj is specified.
-  --hemi {lh|rh|lh,rh|rh,lh}
-                        FreeSurfer hemisphere name(s) corresponding to locations of the ROIs, separated by a comma (no spaces) if different for two ROIs (e.g 'lh,rh').
-Required unless --skip-roi-proj is specified.
-  --fs2dwi /PATH/TO/FS2DWI-REG.lta|.txt|.mat
-                        Path to registration for mapping FreeSurfer-to-DWI space.
-Mutually exclusive with --dwi2fs.
-  --dwi2fs /PATH/TO/DWI2FS-REG.lta|.txt|.mat
-                        Path to registration for mapping DWI-to-FreeSurfer space.
-Mutually exclusive with --fs2dwi.
-  --reg-type {LTA,ITK,FSL}, --reg_type {LTA,ITK,FSL}
-                        Registration format.
-LTA is the default for FreeSurfer and is .lta, ITK comes from ITK and ANTS and is presumed to be a .txt, FSL comes from FSL and is .mat.
-                        If left blank, will try to infer from file extension.
-Only try defining this if inferring the registration type does not work and creates errors.
-  --gmwmi /PATH/TO/GMWMI.nii.gz|.mif
-                        Path to GMWMI image (.nii.gz or .mif).
-If not specified or not found, it will be created from FreeSurfer inputs.
-Ignored if --skip-gmwmi-intersection is specified.
-Should be in DWI space.
-  --gmwmi-thresh THRESHOLD, --gmwmi_thresh THRESHOLD
-                        Threshold above which to binarize the GMWMI image.
-Default is 0.0 --search-dist DISTANCE, --search_dist DISTANCE
-                        Distance in mm to search from streamlines for ROIs (float).
-Default is 3.0 mm.
-  --search-type {forward,radial,reverse}, --search_type {forward,radial,reverse}
-                        Method of searching for streamlines.
-Default is forward.
+If not specified, will be inferred from environment (e.g., `echo $SUBJECTS_DIR`).
   --projfrac-params START,STOP,DELTA, --projfrac_params START,STOP,DELTA
                         Comma delimited list (no spaces) of projfrac parameters for mri_surf2vol / mri_label2vol.
 Provided as start,stop,delta.
-Default is --projfrac- params='-1,0,0.1'.
+Default is --projfrac- params='-1,0,0.05'.
 Start must be negative to project into white matter.
-  --sift2-weights /PATH/TO/SIFT2_WEIGHTS.csv, --sift2_weights /PATH/TO/SIFT2_WEIGHTS.csv
-                        Path to SIFT2 weights file.
-If supplied, the sum of weights will be output with streamline extraction.
+  --fivett /PATH/TO/5TT.nii.gz|.mif
+                        Path to 5TT image (.nii.gz or .mif).
+Skips making it from FreeSurfer inputs.
+                        This is used if you opt to intersect ROIs with the GMWMI, and/or an FSuB is being generated (--generate).
+  --gmwmi-thresh THRESHOLD, --gmwmi_thresh THRESHOLD
+                        Threshold above which to binarize the GMWMI image.
+Default is 0.0 --skip-fivett-registration, --skip_fivett-registration
+                        If not specified, a registration (if supplied) will be applied to the 5TT and GMWMI images.
+Specify this flag if your 5TT image is in DWI space, but FreeSurfer and DWI inputs are not aligned.
+  --skip-roi-projection, --skip_roi_projection
+                        Skip projecting ROI into WM (not recommended unless ROI is already projected).
+                        Default is to not skip projection.
+ROIs must already be in .nii.gz if this is specified.
+  --skip-gmwmi-intersection, --skip_gmwmi_intersection
+                        Skip intersecting ROI with GMWMI (not recommended unless ROI is already intersected).
+Default is to not skip intersection.
+  --out-dir /PATH/TO/OUTDIR/, --out_dir /PATH/TO/OUTDIR/
+                        Directory where outputs will be stored (a subject-folder will be created there if it does not exist).
+Default is current directory.
+  --overwrite, --no-overwrite
+                        Whether to overwrite outputs.
+Default is to overwrite. (default: True)

+Options for Streamline Masking:
   --exclude-mask /PATH/TO/EXCLUDE_MASK.nii.gz|.mif, --exclude_mask /PATH/TO/EXCLUDE_MASK.nii.gz|.mif
                         Path to exclusion mask (.nii.gz or .mif).
 If specified, streamlines that enter this mask will be discarded.
 Must be in DWI space.